puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 ## Review

-In this quest, you learned how to incorporate a module from the Forge into your module to allow it to manage database.
+In this quest, you learned how to incorporate a module from the Forge into your module to allow it to manage the database.
 We began by covering the Forge website and its search features that help you find the right module for your project.

 After finding a good module, you used the `puppet module` tool to install it